-The Cause of Knee Pain: Why It’s a Consequence of Something Else
+Why Knee Pain is a Consequence of Something Else

-Let’s talk about the cause of knee pain for a minute.
+Let’s talk about the cause of knee pain.
 More importantly, I want to discuss why it’s not just the knee you should be thinking about.

 Knee pain is so common that it affects 25% of all adults in some way, shape or form.